Retford: Modern period

 During the 18th century improvements were made to West Retford Bridge - the main bridge over the Idle which is where the original ford was situated.
 Moss says that the first stone bridge was erected in 1659 and that it was thirteen feet wide and had five arches.
 Wilmshurst records that in 1752 the bridge was "widened for carts" and was replanked, suggesting that at least part of the construction was still wooden.
 In 1794 it was rebuilt on stone arches, according to Wilmshurst, with Moss adding that it was thirty-one feet wide at this time.
-Moss notes that before 1776 a toll was charged to cross the river and that to the north side were the corn mills mentioned in the Domesday Book that were once owned by Hubert de Burgh.
-The 1794 bridge was later to be replaced in 1886 with the current bridge, which Wilmshurst says was because of floods: "In consequence of these continuous Floods the Corporation demolished the great Mill, and the narrow 5-arched Bridge, and erected present wide girder Bridge in West Retford".
-Moss (1908) says this bridge (which he dates as 1868) cost £1,500 to construct.
+Moss notes that before 1776 a toll was charged to cross the river and that the corn mills mentioned in the Domesday Book as once owned by Hubert de Burgh were to the north side.
+The 1794 bridge was replaced in 1886 with the current bridge, which Wilmshurst says was because of floods: "In consequence of these continuous Floods the Corporation demolished the great Mill, and the narrow 5-arched Bridge, and erected present wide girder Bridge in West Retford".
+Moss (1908) says this bridge (which he dates as haivng been completed in 1868) cost £1,500 to construct.

-Moss (1908) tells us that in 1760 Retford's ducking stool was used for the last time.
-He says it was situated at the end of a narrow street opposite the Post Office that led down the River Idle.
+Moss (1908) tells us that in 1760, Retford's ducking stool was used for the last time.
+He says it was situated at the end of a narrow street opposite the Post Office that led down to the River Idle.
 The use of the ducking stool was granted in 1279 by Edward I and was used for the last time to punish a "Scotswoman of violent temperament" called "Dame Barr", who was ducked for offending John White by "throwing the contents of her snuff-box in his face, and uttering opprobrious terms".